keelanstuart/mqme/README.md

 There are three primary interfaces:

-**Client** — connects to a server, sends packets, and receives packets and connection events.
+**Client**: connects to a server, sends packets, and receives packets and connection events.

-**Server** — accepts clients, manages channel membership, routes packets, and can process or originate packets itself.
+**Server**: accepts clients, manages channel membership, routes packets, and can process or originate packets itself.

-**Packet** — a typed block of data with a destination context.
+**Packet**: a typed block of data with a destination context.

 That's essentially it.

-Packets have a four-character type code:
+Packets have a four-character type code that you provide:

 ```cpp
 packet->SetData('DATA', size, data);